mebobby2/haskell-projects/README.md

 Don't be confused with this code though: ```\() -> "s"```.
 It's a lambda, and it can be applied like so ```(\() -> "s") ()```.
 But this isn't a nullary lambda, its actually a unary lambda that uses pattern matching to match on an empty tuple as an argument.

+## Monad Transformers
+You have so far been looking at examples that are using one monad at a time.
+And that is generally what you’ll encounter as you program in Haskell.
+However, more complex applications sometimes require the power of several monads, like Maybe for handling errors and Writer for logging information about the process.
+The most common way to combine multiple monads is by using monad transformers.

 # Book source code